 Cutting down monthly spending is something we would all like to do.
 However, it might not be as difficult as you think.
 There are many areas of household spending where cuts can be made.
 Although if you find yourself struggling with one too many unexpected bills, then credit options such as a short term loan may be a tempting option for you — but they require careful consideration.

 You should consider sitting down one day and looking at the previous month’s expenses.
 By making a simple income and expenditure spreadsheet, you can spot any outgoings which you feel are too high or not needed.
 For example, you might not realize how much you’re spending on video streaming services such as Netflix and Amazon.

 Reduce spending on takeaways

 Takeaways are usually a big expense which people do not realize.
-Although it might seem like only the odd 10 here or 20 there, this soon adds up and with the average UK household spending 53.30 a month on takeaways.
-Therefore reducing this could save you up to 600 a year which can make a huge difference to your savings.
+Although it might seem like only the odd $10 here or $20 there, this soon adds up.
+Therefore reducing this could save you up to $600 a year which can make a huge difference to your savings.

 Lower spending on your weekly food shop

 Households waste so much food each month that savings can usually be found with some smarter grocery shopping.
-Don’t be tempted by those 3-for-2 types of special offers if you know you only need one of the items.
+Don’t be tempted by those 3-for-2 or “buy 10 or more” types of special offers if you know you only need one of the items.
 Additionally, creating a shopping list can also ensure you buy just what you need and don’t deviate too far away from this.